 avoid burnout and keep employee motivation high this christmas

-Employees that suffer burnout are 63% more likely to need time off sick, and 23% may even have to visit an emergency room.
+This isn't just bad for their health, it's also bad for your business.
+Employees that experience burnout are 63% more likely to need time off sick, and 23% may even have to visit an emergency room (Gallup).

-That’s why it's crucial for HR teams to keep a close eye on employees and provide the necessary tools and support to keep everyone happy, healthy and productive.
+That’s why it's important for you to keep a close eye on your employees and provide the necessary tools and support to keep everyone happy, healthy and productive.

 According to Gallup, there is a misconception that more holiday time is the cure for burnout.
-Of course, the solution isn't so simple.
+But it isn't that simple!
 Other factors play a huge role in your employees' emotional and physical wellbeing, and time off won't just tip the scales back towards motivation and productivity.

 Some of the causes of burnout: